Quadratic Hedging and Optimization of Option Exercise Policies: Quadratic Hedging for a Given Exercise Policy

 This section adapts to the setting of this paper the conditional quadratic hedging model for streams of cash flows of~\citet{kn:SecomandiYang2021} by optimizing, as in standard quadratic hedging~(\citealp{kn:Schweizer1995,kn:Schweizer1996,kn:BertsimasEtAl2001,kn:Cerny2004}, and~\citealp{kn:Secomandi2019}), the initial capital position (the risk less bond position in this paper).

+Fix an option exercise policy $\pi\in\Pi$.
 Let $\psi$ be a self financing financial trading policy and $\Psi$ be the set of all such policies.
-Each policy $\psi$ takes positions in the risk less bond and the futures on date $T_0$ and adjusts them on each subsequent date $T_1$ through $T_{\iota^\pi-1}$, that is, trading stops when the option is exercised.
+If the policy $\pi$ does not immediately exercise the option, that is, $\iota^\pi \neq 0$, each policy $\psi$ takes positions in the risk less bond and the futures on date $T_0$ and adjusts them on each subsequent date $T_1$ through $T_{\iota^\pi-1}$, that is, trading stops when the option is exercised.
+Otherwise, the bond position is taken on the initial date and no futures is ever traded.